b1skit/PyTorch-GAN/README.md

-Photo-Realistic Single Image Super-Resolution Using a Generative Adversarial Network
+# Photo-Realistic Single Image Super-Resolution Using a Generative Adversarial Network

 This work is a modified fork of Erik Lindernoren's SRGAN implementation in the excellent PyTorch-GAN collection.
 (https://github.com/eriklindernoren/PyTorch-GAN)

-The goal of this project is to research the influence the depth of the discriminator network has on the model's performance.
-Pre-trained weights have been included for discriminator networks with b=8, 12, 16, 20 residual blocks, trained using teh Linnaeus 5 dataset of 256x256 images.
+This repository was created as part of a research experiment exploring the influence that the depth of the discriminator network has on the performance of the SRGAN model.
+Weights are included for models trained on the Linnaeus 5 dataset of 256x256 images, with discriminator networks containing B=8, 12, 16, 20 residual blocks.

 Download the Linnaeus 5 dataset (Chaladze, G. Kalatozishvili L. 2017.) here: http://chaladze.com/l5/
 - You will need to rename the image files and flatted the directory structure so that all images are located in